johnasp/johnaspinall.co.uk/_posts/2016-03-03-jdw-mobile-ux.md

 ## Project overview

 Analytics data revealed that on JD Williams' suite of mobile specific websites, the product refine and search user journeys had an unacceptably high add to bag abandonment rate.
-I was assigned the role of UX & UI designer on a project to improve conversion rates, improve the user interface and make products more easily found on the mobile web sites.
+I was assigned the role of UX design lead on a project to grow conversion rates and revenues via improvements to the product search and navigation user experience.

 ### Problem 1